Binalbagan

 Major economic activities include manufacturing, agriculture, services, cottage industries and tourism.
 Binalbagan is also known for the Binalbagan Isabela Sugar Company (BISCOM).

 History

-Binalbagan became a town on May 15, 1572 and was one of the first two settlements of Negros Occidental (the second being the municipality of Ilog).
-On the record, Binalbagan is the oldest town in the whole Negros Island, thereby earning the title, "Banwang Panganay" or oldest town.
+Binalbagan was established as a town on May 15, 1572, making it one of the earliest settlements in Negros Occidental (the second being the municipality of Ilog).
+It is recognized as the oldest town on Negros Island, earning the title “Banwang Panganay” (oldest town).

-The municipality celebrates an annual fiesta called "The Balbagan Festival" every month of May.
+The municipality celebrates its annual Balbagan Festival every May.

 Geography

-Binalbagan is 64 km from Bacolod.
+Binalbagan is 64 km from Bacolod and 151 km from Dumaguete.

 Barangays

-Binalbagan is politically subdivided into 15 barangays: twelve (12) rural barangays and three (3) urban barangays.
+Binalbagan is politically subdivided into 16 barangays: thirteen (13) rural barangays and three (3) urban barangays.
 Each barangay consists of puroks and some have sitios.

 Currently, there are 3 barangays which are considered urban (highlighted in bold).